-The study of Asia provides a broad understanding of civilizations that extend back thousands of years.
-It includes ancient and modern languages and the history, art, literature, politics, anthropology, geography, religion, and drama of China, India, Russia, and Japan.
+The Study of Asian Languages and Literature Program provides a broad understanding of civilizations that extend back thousands of years.
+It gives students the opportunity to develop advanced skills in an Asian language while they study the history, art, literature, politics, geography, religion, and anthropology of Asia.

-Programs in the Department of Asian & Slavic Languages & Literatures allow students to focus on all aspects of an Asian culture while building skill in a related language.
+Programs in the Department of Asian and Slavic Languages and Literatures allow students to focus on all aspects of an Asian culture while building skills in a related language.

 Areas of study include:

 You'll be able to expand your opportunities for professional careers or advanced study by supplementing your major with a Certificate in International Business.

 To enhance your degree, you may add a second major or an emphasis in any number of subjects, such as Anthropology, Art, Art History, Cinema, History, Comparative Literature, International Studies, Political Science, Pre-law, or Religious Studies.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.